Islandora-Collaboration-Group/ISLE/docs/optional-components/matomo.md

  - Table Prefix: "matomo_"
  - Adapter: PDO\\MYSQL

 FYI that this creates a config file called `config.ini.php` which is gitignored.
-This means you'll need to do this for each environment, or you'll need to manually copy that file between environments.
+This means you'll need to do this for each environment, or you'll need to manually copy (or use Git to sync) that file between environments.

 3. Click "Next" a couple times until you get to the "Super User" creation page.
 Enter (and save!) credentials for your Matomo login.